spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 ### Granting access to external contributors

-{% hint style="danger" %}
+!!! danger
     This feature is not available when using [single sign-on](../../integrations/single-sign-on.md) - your identity provider **must** be able to successfully validate each user trying to log in to Spacelift.
-{% endhint %}

 Sometimes you have folks (short-term consultants, most likely) who are not members of your organization but need access to your Spacelift account - either as regular members or perhaps even as admins.
 There's also the situation where a bunch of friends is working on a hobby project in a personal GitHub account and they could use access to Spacelift.
 Here's an example of a policy that allows a bunch of whitelisted folks to get regular access and one to get admin privileges: